MPAF Integrative Health Conference

-- Identify the importance of a healthy gastrointestinal system and the role bacteria play in our sense of well-being;
+- Understand the importance of a healthy gastrointestinal system and the role bacteria play in our sense of well-being;

-- Review and discuss the effects of stress on mental health and our inner pharmacy;
+- Review and understand the effects of stress on mental health and our inner pharmacy;

-- List naturopathic insights and tools to balance the GBA and HPA axis in relation to mental health.
+- Learn naturopathic insights and tools to balance the GBA and HPA axis in relation to mental health.

 Morning Session - Choose one of the following two breakout sessions:

 10:15 am – 12:15 pm, 2 CE Credits